 TIP TIG UNITS SURROUND SPACEX STARSHIP COMPONENTS

 Establishing a new weld process in the “why change the way we have always done it” N. American weld industry, was not an easy task for Tom and I back in 2009.
 The reason was most N.American weld shops relied on distributors who were tied up with weld equipment agreements to sell Lincoln, Miller, Hobart and ESAB equipment.
 And in general, the distributors were simply not interested in pushing the costly TIP TIG process, a product that they did not understand.
 I believe Plasch the Austrian inventor tried on several occasion to introduce TIP TIG to the N. America and failed each time.
-I believe the reason Tom and were successful in the introduction of this process was with the seminars and work shops I presented and the many in house demonstrations we did that showed the TIP TIG benefits
+I believe the reason Tom and I were successful in the introduction of this important process was with the seminars and work shops that we presented and from the many in house demonstrations in which we presented the TIP TIG benefits.

 The first TIP TIG weld that I produced in 2009 was a 309 stainless on steel.